enchant97/python-water-drop-releaser/README.md

 This is a program built to make precise water drops and activate a camera flash to allow pictures to be taken.

-### Instructions on how to use will be added later here.
+Instructions can be found in the docs folder or [HERE](enchant97.github.io/python-water-drop-releaser/).